Administering the STAR programme

 - which school rules and workplace rules will apply

 - procedures (if any) for early withdrawal from the work-based learning or work experience.

-- day-to-day financial administration for the STAR programme can be delegated in total to the STAR coordinator by the principal.
+Day-to-day financial administration for the STAR programme can be delegated in total to the STAR coordinator by the principal.
 To ensure STAR funds are used appropriately:

 - a report on the use of the funds will be presented to the board as part of the STAR annual report.